Cosmopolitan-Flier/Interview-Preparation/HR and HM rounds.md

 - Tell me about yourself.
 - Tell me about current company(team) and your role in it
 - What are you looking for in next company
-- Why do you want to leave your currrent company
+- Why do you want to leave your current company

 ## Amazon Leadership Principles